Real Service Dog Vest vs Fake: How to Tell the Difference

 The definitions of emotional support animals (ESAs) and service dogs differ under the ADA.
 Service dogs are trained to perform specific tasks to assist individuals with disabilities.
 These tasks include guiding the visually impaired or alerting them during medical emergencies.

-In contrast, ESAs provide comfort simply by their presence.
+In contrast, ESAs provide comfort simply by their presence and you can issue an ESA letter for housing purposes.
 They do not need special training.
 Therefore, they do not have the same public access rights.

 Service Animal Types and Their Functions